 BPS 461 - Seminar in Social Services (4)

 Students prepare and present a final project on social services using a cross-disciplinary approach for the theoretical or practical application of a topic or issue of interest.
+Online.

 Prerequisite: Acceptance into the Bachelor of Professional Studies program in the Social Services concentration.
 Taken in the final semester of program.

 Offered: Fall, Spring

+BPS 462 - Seminar in Strategic Communication (4)

+Students will integrate knowledge from prior courses and apply them to planning, analysis, and evaluation.
+Key topics will be organizational communication, organizational culture, crisis communication and organizational leadership.
+Online.

+Prerequisite: Acceptance into the Bachelor of Professional Studies program in the Strategic Communication concentration; COMM 352 or COMM 452, COMM 439, and COMM 454.
+Taken in the final semester of program.

+Offered: Spring